famished-tiger/loxxy/README.md

 ## Roadmap
 - [DONE] Scanner (tokenizer)
 - [DONE] Raw parser.
 It parses Lox programs and generates a parse tree.
-- [TODO] Tailored parser for generating AST (Abstract Syntax Tree)
+- [DONE] Tailored parser for generating AST (Abstract Syntax Tree)
-- [TODO] Custom AST builder class
+- [STARTED] Custom AST builder class
 - [TODO] Hierarchy classes for representing Lox expressions in AST
 - [TODO] Interpreter or transpiler

 ## Example
+The __loxxy__ hosts two distinct parsers classes (`RawParser` and `Parser`).
-At this, stage, the raw parser is able to recognize Lox input and to generate a concrete parse tree from it.
+- A `RawParser` instance is able to recognize Lox input and to generate a concrete parse tree from it.
+- A `Parser` instance can also parse Lox source code but will generate an AST (Abstract Syntax Tree) that will be used by the future tree-walking interpreter.

+### Example using RawParser class
 ```ruby
 require 'loxxy'